abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 kinit -kt /etc/security/keytabs/nn.service.keytab nn/sandbox.hortonworks.com@HORTONWORKS.COM
 ```

-- Click Apply in Ambari to enable security and restart all the components (may take 10-15 min)
+- Click Apply in Ambari to enable security and restart all the components (may take 10-15 min).
-If the wizard errors out towards the end due to a component not starting up, its not a problem: you should be able to Retry or start it up manually via Ambari
+If the wizard errors out towards the end (e.g. at HBase checking), its not a problem: you should be able to Retry or exit the wizard and start it up manually via Ambari

 - Verify that we have kerberos enabled on our cluster and that LDAP users can successfully kinit and run HDFS commands